attractivechaos/khashl/README.md

  * `prefix_init(void)` &#8594; `prefix_init(int b)`, which enables `2**b` sub hash tables.
  * `k == kh_end(h)` &#8594; `kh_ens_is_end(k)` for testing the presence of a key

+## <a name="perf"></a>Performance

+See [udb3][udb3] for now.
+Briefly, `boost::unordered_flat_map`, which is often considered the fastest hash map implementation, can be twice as fast as khashl but in the ensemble mode, khashl uses half of memory or even less when deletions are frequent.
+Khashl is comparable to other best performing C hash table libraries in speed and it again uses less memory.

 [klib]: https://github.com/attractivechaos/klib
 [khash]: https://github.com/attractivechaos/klib/blob/master/khash.h
 [ex]: https://github.com/attractivechaos/khashl/tree/main/examples